kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

 **Final Cleaned Data Preview**

-Shown below is a preview of the cleaned dataset (cleaned_recipe_reviews.head()), which includes all the cleaning that we had done:
+Shown below is a preview of the cleaned dataset (first 5 rows) along with relevant columns to answer our question:

 | name                               | id     | minutes | avg_rating | ... | n_steps | n_ingredients | tags                                                           | time_category |
 |------------------------------------|--------|---------|-----------:|-----|--------:|--------------:|----------------------------------------------------------------|---------------|